PRIVACY PROTECTION

 Tracking tools

 The tracking measures that we use, as set out below, are implemented on the basis of Article 6, para.
 1, sub-para.
-1, point f, GDPR.
+1, point a, GDPR and solely with your consent.
 Through the tracking measures used, we wish to facilitate/ensure the needs-based design and continued optimisation of our website.
 On the other hand, we use the tracking measures to record the use of our website for statistical purposes and to analyse this with a view to optimising our offering for you.
-These interests must be viewed as legitimate interests, as defined by the aforementioned legislation.
-The respective data processing purposes and data categories can be inferred from the corresponding tracking tools.
+The respective data processing purposes and data categories are detailed as follows.

 • browser type/version,